2018ik/2018ik.github.io/_wiki/leaven.markdown

 ## Types

-In the four Gospels, there are three types of leaven explictly stated, that of the:
+In the four Gospels, there are three types of leaven explicitly stated, that of the:
 1. Pharisees, signifying hypocrisy (Luke 12:1)
 2. Sadducees, signifying modernism (Matt.
 16:6)
 3. Herod, signifying politics (Mark 8:15).